 Science in Australia Gender Equity at Swinburne

-Swinburne is enhancing gender equity and diversity by participating in the Science in Australia Gender Equity (SAGE) Pilot Program.
+Swinburne is enhancing gender equity and diversity, with a focus on science, technology, engineering, maths and medicine (STEMM), by participating in the Science in Australia Gender Equity (SAGE) Pilot Program.

 What is SAGE?

 SAGE is a national program that promotes gender equity and diversity in (STEMM).

 The initiative was established to pilot the UK’s Athena SWAN Charter in Australia and the accreditation framework in Australia.
 Launched in 2015, SAGE is a partnership between the Australian Academy of Science and the Australian Academy of Technology and Engineering.